react-native-webview/react-native-webview/docs/Getting-Started.md

 ### Windows:

-Autolinking is not yet supported for ReactNativeWindows.
-Make following additions to the given files manually:
+Autolinking is supported for React Native Windows v0.63 and higher.
+If your app uses a React Native Windows version that does not have autolinking support, make following additions to the given files manually:

 #### **windows/myapp.sln**

-Add the `ReactNativeWebView` and `WebViewBridgeComponent` project to your solution.
+Add the `ReactNativeWebView` project to your solution.

 1. Open the solution in Visual Studio 2019
-2. Right-click Solution icon in Solution Explorer > Add > Existing Project Select `node_modules\react-native-webview\windows\ReactNativeWebView\ReactNativeWebView.vcxproj` Select `node_modules\react-native-webview\windows\WebViewBridgeComponent\WebViewBridgeComponent.vcxproj`
+2. Right-click Solution icon in Solution Explorer > Add > Existing Project Select `node_modules\react-native-webview\windows\ReactNativeWebView\ReactNativeWebView.vcxproj`

 #### **windows/myapp/myapp.vcxproj**